Best Drinks for a Quiet Night at Home

 A softer red or food-friendly white

 Wine makes the most sense when dinner is part of the evening.
-A bright Riesling, a softer Pinot-style red, or a useful rosé can do more for a quiet night than a more complicated spirit bottle ever will.
+A bright Riesling, a softer Pinot-style red, or a helpful rosé can do more for a quiet night than a more complicated spirit bottle ever will.

 Best for: